 What Can You Do for Your Dog?

-If you think that your dog might have canine mesothelioma, take your pet to a veterinarian for testing and treatment.
-You can also contact mesothelioma treatment centers for assistance in locating a veterinarian who is familiar with mesothelioma treatment for dogs.
+If you think that your dog might have canine mesothelioma, take your pet to a veterinarian for testing and to learn more about the options for treatment of mesothelioma.
+You can also contact Mesothelioma Treatment Centers for assistance in locating a veterinarian who is familiar with mesothelioma treatment for dogs.